UKHomeOffice/docker-nginx-proxy/README.md

 * `ADD_NGINX_LOCATION_CFG` - Arbitrary extra NGINX configuration to be added to the location context, see [Arbitrary Config](#arbitrary-config).
 * `PORT_IN_HOST_HEADER` - If FALSE will remove the port from the http `Host` header.
-* `BASIC_AUTH` - Define a path for username and password file (in `username:password` format), this will turn the file into a .htpasswd file.
 * `REQS_PER_MIN_PER_IP` - Will limit requests based on IP e.g. set to 60 to allow one request per second.
 * `CONCURRENT_CONNS_PER_IP` - Will limit concurrent connections based on IP e.g. set to 10 to allow max of 10 connections per browser or proxy!
 * `REQS_PER_PAGE` - Will limit requests to 'bursts' of x requests at a time before terminating (will default to 20)